MatteoPalazzoli/title-on-pics/README.md

 # Title on pics
-A simple script to add a text (title + subtitle) over a background image, to avoid using a complex photo-editing software.
+A simple script to add a title and a subtitle over a background image.
-This script first crops the image to 304 x 405, then adjust the brightness and attaches the text.
 ## Prerequisites
 - Python3
-- Pillow (install with `pip install Pillow`)
+  - PIL
+  - tkinter
-## Running
+## Quick Guide
-Run `GUI.py`, then choose an image to load, write title and subtitle and click on "GO".
+1. Double-click on `GUI.py` to load the GUI.
+2. Choose an image from files
+3. Wrtie the title and the subtitle
+4. Set the eventual padding color if the image is too small
+5. Click on "GO"
-The result will be saved in the same folder of the image with the name `car_result.jpg`
+The result will be saved in the same folder of the image with the name `car_<filename>.jpg`.